404Setup/GoldPiglin/README.md

 # GoldPiglin
-When you wear armor with gold patterns, the effect is the same as wearing gold armor.

-This project is not completely finished yet, so there are usually some missing features.
+> This project is not completely finished yet, so there are usually some missing features.
+>

-GoldPiglin will not be ported to ModLoader, as there are already some mods with similar functionality there.
+> GoldPiglin will not be ported to ModLoader, as there are already some mods with similar functionality there.

+**When you wear armor with gold patterns, the effect is the same as wearing gold armor.**

 ## Feature
 - Piglins will ignore you when wearing armor with gold patterns.